 The Ebor festival run at York racecourse is one of the most anticipated meetings of the season.
 Over the years it’s been able to accommodate some of the greats, such as Frankel and See The Stars.
-With it comes a host of quality races and attracts crowds of up to 50,000 across the meeting, though there will not be spectators in 2020.
+With it comes a host of quality races and normally attracts crowds of up to 50,000 across the meeting, though there will not be spectators in 2020.

 The Ebor Festival is held over 4 days and each day has its own array of quality races to choose from.
-In fact, it’s actually regarded as many as the best flat racing selection of horses of the season, which highlights the importance of the Ebor.
-The festival takes place at the back end of August and whilst not quite the end of the flat racing season, is one of the last major meetings, increasing popularity even more.
+In fact, it’s actually regarded by many as the best flat racing selection of horses of the season, which highlights the importance of the Ebor Meeting.
+The festival takes place at the back end of August and whilst not quite the end of the flat racing season, is one of the last major meetings of the summer, increasing popularity even more.

 When it comes to racing in the north, late August each year sees York racecourse play host to what are just about the best four days of action in the calendar year.
 In terms of the track itself, York is right up there with the best Britain has to offer – regularly coming at or near the top when the awards for best racecourse are dished out – and for these four days it hosts a feast of racing that truly lives up to the standards of the venue.

 Whilst these types of festivals often attract the elite of the racing society from a social point, the racing on hand is the attraction for most of the horse racing enthusiasts.
-Over the course of the 4 days there are 3 Group 1 races in total, 4 Group 2 races and 2 Group 3 races.
+Over the course of the 4 days there are three Group 1 races in total, five Group 2 races and two Group 3 races.

 But outside the Group races are several handicap races, with the biggest being that of the Ebor Handicap ran on the Saturday.
 The meeting is capped off in great style and whilst it’s not always the highlight of the festival, is definitely one that has been able to attract big name winners in the past.

 The record prize money that was set in 2019 of £5.35 million for the Ebor Meeting now makes it the most valuable flat handicap meeting in Europe.
-It’s worth noting that prize money has increased by more than 50% at the festival over the last 5 years alone.
+It’s worth noting that prize money has increased by more than 50% at the festival over the last 5 years alone, excluding 2020.

 The course is situated in to the south-west of the city of York and is famous for being just a stone’s throw away from the Terry’ (think chocolate orange!) factory, which is often where cabbies will refer you to if you ask for directions, interestingly enough.